📲 ⏪ We've just launched Rollbacks by Runway! Learn more 📈

 Submission & app review

-Upon successful completion of all of the preceding steps, the team is finally ready to submit the app!
-The final release candidate build is uploaded to the store, the metadata and screenshots are added in, and the finished product is packaged up for subsequent review by the store’s moderators.
 Turnaround time for app reviews can vary from hours to days to weeks, and rejection is not uncommon.
-Apple kicks back 40% of submissions; Google rejects around 55%.
-The potential reasons for rejection are diverse, and even experienced teams with an established store presence should be prepared for occasional rejections.
+In 2022, Apple rejected 28% of submissions; Google (which doesn’t share this information publicly) rejected some unknown, but certainly significantly smaller, amount.
+The potential reasons for rejection are diverse, and even experienced teams with an established store presence have to be prepared for occasional rejections.
 Some app rejections will require the team to address issues in the build and restart the entire release process from the beginning.
-Others just call for changes to metadata or answers to questions from the review team.
+Others just call for changes to metadata, or answers to questions from the review team.

-Clearly, the full mobile release process is quite involved and there are many dependencies and potential blockers between steps in the process.
-Tools and team members involved in any one step are often siloed from those involved in other steps, preventing the existence of a source of truth and making it difficult to monitor the state of a release at a glance.
+The full mobile release process is quite involved and there are many dependencies and potential blockers between steps in the process.
+Tools and team members involved in any one step can often be siloed from those involved in other steps, preventing the existence of a source of truth and making it difficult to monitor the state of a release at a glance.
 Careful coordination and effective collaboration is required, and it must occur across disciplines: throughout the app release lifecycle, engineers, product and project managers, designers, QA analysts, and stakeholders external to the team or even the company are all called upon.

 Don’t have a CI/CD pipeline for your mobile app yet?
 Struggling with a flaky one?